segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/index.md

 > warning "Deprecation of Analytics Node.js Classic"
 > On [date], Segment will end support for Analytics Node.js Classic, which includes versions [1.x.x] and older.
 Upgrade to Analytics Node.js 2.0.
 See the [Analytics Node.js 2.0] docs to learn more.

 Segment's Node.js library lets you record analytics data from your node code.
-The requests hit our servers, and then Segment routes your data to any destinations you have enabled.
+The requests hit Segment's servers, and then Segment routes your data to any destinations you have enabled.

 The [Segment Node.js library is open-source](https://github.com/segmentio/analytics-node) on GitHub.